redbitdev/RedBit.Ai.Demo/README.md

 # Overview

-This repository is a companion to the presentation and slides here https://www.slideshare.net/MarkArteaga/serverless-computing-with-azure-functions-and-xamarin
+This repository is a companion to the presentation and slides here https://www.slideshare.net/MarkArteaga/azure-functions-ai-xamarin-how-to-use-the-cloud-to-your-advantage

 All commits start from building the application but if you run the latest commit you can run end to end demo.

+Don't forget to change your keys as they do not work anymore.

 ## Get It Working